Test99-Glitch/Save-And-Load-State-Bookmarklet/README.md

 ### Step2:
 Click on the bookmarklet
 ### Step3:
-Enter save or load into the box (it must be all lowercase)
+Enter save or load into the box
+> btw it must be all lowercase
 ### Step4:
 Have fun with it